 6. Packing For a Trip

-What to pack for a trip will very much depend on the length of time, climate and intended activities and tours.
+What to pack for a trip depends on the length of time, climate, and intended activities and tours.

 First, you need to think about the luggage.